oemuraye/Emuraye-Oghenerukevwe-Pius/README.md

 Binance API

    ***Usage***
+- For task1, task1.5 and task2 navigate to task1 directory (index.html and auth.html respectively)

+- For task3, and task5 navigate to task3 directory
 - Clone the repository: git clone <[https://github.com/oemuraye/Emuraye-Oghenerukevwe-Pius.git](https://github.com/oemuraye/Emuraye-Oghenerukevwe-Pius.git)>
 - For the React App, Navigate to the project directory: cd Emuraye-Oghenerukevwe-Pius/task3
 - Install dependencies: npm install